A Brave New Manitoba

 The PDF below is a list of words of a conlang called Gallág Noevízh – “New Gaulish”.
 This represents an attempt at creating a modern version of Gaulish (rather than an absurd Irish version of Gaulish).
 Please note that this wordlist is a work in progress – many new entries could eventually be added.
 And…

-The PDF below contains a random list of etymological correspondences between various words in Indo-European languages (i.e. cognates).
+The PDF below contains a random list of etymological correspondences between various words in Indo-European languages (i.e. cognates), mainly Celtic, Germanic, Latin and Greek.
 Many of these etymological correspondences aren’t found in Wiktionary and some of them differ considerably from those found in Wiktionary.

 The True Story of the Celts